jove-decompiler/jove/README.md

 The [latest docker image](https://hub.docker.com/repository/docker/aleden22/jove/general) is guaranteed to have passed the aforementioned test suite.

+### What filesystem should I use? ###
+The two features jove uses extensively are:
+1. Sparse files
+2. FICLONE
+XFS is the recommended filesystem.

 [^1]: In theory, VSA would do no better.
 [^2]: 32-bit `arm` is a known exception, but we don't currently support this architecture.
 [^3]: This processor feature is only available on Intel x86 CPUs.